Library customers are being asked to have their say on the future of the county’s library service.

 “We must be realistic; staffing is our biggest cost so it is likely there won’t be as many jobs in the future.
 However, we want to reassure people as much as we can – we do not anticipate that any changes we have to make will include library closures, handing over libraries to volunteers or charging for what the law or our contract says must be free.
 Our review is likely to take several months and until we’ve done that we can’t say what changes we’ll have to make.”

 There will also be events at Ipswich, Beccles and Bury St Edmunds Libraries where people can talk to library staff or fill in the survey.
-These will all run from 10am to 1pm as follows:

 Tony Brown added, “We anticipate that council funding will continue to shrink so we will keep looking for alternative funding to supplement what we get from the county council.
 Our community groups who support libraries have been a big part of this and have raised thousands of pounds every year which have funded things like refurbishments, equipment in many libraries and the cost of wi-fi.